romanstan1/Bet-Bucket-GA-Project-3/readme.md

 Sam Wakefield
 Roman Stankiewicz

-# Accumulator App
+# Bet Bucket - Accumulator App

 ### GA WDI London - Project 3 - Team Project

-#### An application for obtaining core betting data to build accumulators using odds which can be reviewed in real time.
+#### An application for obtaining betting data with which to build accumulators, with odds which can be tracked in real time.

-The site is designed to enable a pundit to obtain information on events by category and date, and build an accumulator bet with the data.
-The API used is prvided from Betfair.
+The site is designed to enable a user to obtain information on events by category, event and outcome and build an accumulator bet with the data.
+The API used is provided by Betfair.

 XXX